seanluyk/AudioCleanup/Sox_Advanced.md

 sox -S $WAV_IN $WAV_OUT silence 1 0.1 0.1% reverse silence 1 0.1 0.1% reverse
 ~~~
+- The "silence" tool has three elements: [position in clip] [length of silence] [percentage of volume that "counts" as silence]
+- BONUS QUESTION: Can you "read" the command above?
+Is there anything you don't recognize?
 - Save File as cleanSound.sh

 ### 3.1 Execute Script on Multiple Files

-- In Terminal, navigate to the archive folder
+- In <b>Terminal</b>, navigate to the archive folder
 ~~~shell
 cd /Users/chelseamiya/Desktop/soxArchive
 ~~~